MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Completed:**

-    - All completed Request has been moved to Completed Stage, after all arrangements completed for Employee Vacation.
+    - All completed Request has been moved to Completed Stage, after Travel process is completed for Employee Vacation.

-    - Return process will begins, after Leave request is completed for Employee.
+    - And Return process will begins, with System checking on Muqeem status on reqularly.

 | [Home](#human-resource-management) | [Main](#leave-management) | [Back](#leave-request) |